 The Miami race, which will be held at a new circuit at the Hard Rock Stadium, underlines the growing popularity of racing in the United States.

-According to Miami Grand Prix Managing Partner Tom Garfinkel and Miami GP CEO Richard Cregan, a lot of this growing exposure can be put down to the Netflix sensation Drive to Survive.
+According to Miami Grand Prix Managing Partner Tom Garfinkel and Miami GP CEO Richard Cregan, a lot of this growing exposure can be put down to the Netflix series Drive to Survive.

-"I think Formula 1 is doing a great job of promoting the sport in the US," Garfinkel tells RacingNews365.com in an exclusive chat.
+"I think Formula 1 is doing a great job of promoting the sport in the US," Garfinkel tells RacingNews365.com in an exclusive interview.

 "In addition to the Netflix series, I think that, by organising the GP in America, we will also play a major role in the popularity of Formula 1.
 We are the second F1 race of the year, next to the Grand Prix in Austin.
 In the future, it would be nice to see more F1 races in America – that would be great."

-With no government backing of the race at the Hard Rock Stadium, it's meant having to find funding from the private sector.
+With no government backing for the race at the Hard Rock Stadium, it's meant having to find funding from the private sector.

 "The race weekend is funded by third parties, we don't receive any financial support from the government.
 However, the co-operation with the local authorities is excellent," explains Garfinkel.

-Richard Cregan, an Irishman who was briefly the boss of the Toyota F1 team before becoming chief of the Abu Dhabi and Russian Grand Prix ventures, explained that everything is going smoothly as the venue gears up to host its first race next season.
+Richard Cregan, an Irishman who was briefly the sporting director of the Toyota F1 team before becoming chief of the Abu Dhabi and Russian Grand Prix ventures, explained that everything is going smoothly as the venue gears up to host its first race next season.